-It is the policy of the Graduate Medical Education Committee (GMEC) to follow requirements of the ACGME, or other applicable accrediting body, regarding supervision of House Staff in accredited training programs.
-House Staff will be supervised by appropriately-credentialed and privileged attending physicians in a manner that is consistent with ACGME program requirements for the applicable residency or fellowship program, or other applicable accrediting body requirements, as well as VUMC policies and Medical Staff Rules and Regulations.
+It is the policy of the Graduate Medical Education Committee (GMEC) that all GME programs follow the appropriate policies related to the supervision of House Staff, as set forth in program policies, VUMC policies, Medical Staff Rules and Regulations, and levels of supervision.
+House Staff will be supervised by appropriately-credentialed and privileged attending physicians in a manner that is consistent with program requirements for the applicable residency or fellowship program, ACGME or other applicable accrediting body requirements, as well as VUMC policies and Medical Staff Rules and Regulations.

 House Staff shall be given a clear means of identifying supervising physicians who share responsibility for patient care on each rotation.
 Both House Staff and attending physicians will inform each of their patients of their respective role in that patient's care.

-The Program Director shall provide written descriptions of lines of responsibility for the care of patients, which shall be made clear to all members of the teaching teams.
+The Program Director shall provide written descriptions of lines of responsibility for the care of patients.
 In outlining those lines of responsibility, the Program Director will define supervision using the following classification of supervision:

-- 1. Direct Supervision: - the supervising physician is physically present with the resident during the key portions of the patient interaction; - PGY-1 residents must initially be supervised directly; - in the case of telecommunication, the supervising physician and/or patient is not physically present with the resident and the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology. - 2.
-Indirect Supervision: the supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the resident for guidance and is available to provide appropriate direct supervision - 3.
-Oversight: the supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.
+1. Direct Supervision:

+- the supervising physician is physically present with the resident during the key portions of the patient interaction; - PGY-1 residents must initially be supervised directly; - 2.
+Indirect Supervision: the supervising physician is not providing physical supervision but is immediately available to the resident for guidance and is available to provide appropriate direct supervision